 ---|---|

-Data Received | CAN bus ID 0x302 (engine temperature), Data Field: [0x78] (hexadecimal representing degrees Celsius). |
+CAN bus ID 0x302 (engine temperature), Data Field: [0x78 ] (hexadecimal representing °C).

-Configuration | Set up alerts for engine temperature exceeding 90°C. |
+Configuration | Set up alerts for engine temperature exceeding 90 °C. |

-Understanding the Data | The software alerts the team when temperatures rise above the threshold, indicating a potential issue. |
+Understanding the Data | The system alerts when temperature exceeds the threshold, signaling a potential issue. |

-Action Taken | Schedule maintenance before the engine overheats, reducing repair costs by 20%. |
+Action Taken | Schedule maintenance before overheating, reducing repair costs by 20%. |

 Promoted better driver safety